Kelfx/OSCD/README.md

 # OSCD
-Onera Satellite Binary Change Detection
+Binary Change Detection on the OSCD dataset using a U-Net architecture